President: Colin Patrick Drummond

 Dan is now the pipe major of Philadelphia & District Pipe Band and teaches intermediate and advanced pipers.

-Piping Sergeant: Rich Hall
+Pipe Sergeant: Rich Hall

 Rich began playing the bagpipes at the age of 8 years old in Rockledge, Pennsylvania.
 He followed in his father's footsteps, who emigrated from Northern Ireland.
 Rich was taught by world renowned pipers such as Donald Leslie, John Rae Miller, and Robert Gilchrist.
 Starting his solo career at the age of 11, Rich quickly elevated grades and earned the distinction of Grade 1 status by the time he was 17 years old.